NancyC95/Calculators/README.md

 PlanetScale: A program that uses the relative gravity of multiple planets to convert your weight on Earth to your weight on a planet of your choice.
 Utilizes Hashmaps.

+PlanetScale2: Another way of writing the program PlanetScale without the use of Hashmaps.

 RightTriangleChecker: Checks if three inputted side integers represents the sides of a right triangles.

 SafeSquareRoot: Square roots the number inputted, accounting for negative inputs